siplab-gt/cleo/docs/overview.rst

 Optogenetics
 """"""""""""
 Optogenetics is the main stimulator device currently implemented by cleosim.
-This take the form of an :class:`~cleosim.opto.OptogeneticIntervention`, which, on injection, adds a light source at the specified location and transfects the neurons (via Brian "synapses" that deliver current according to an opsin kinetics model, leaving the neuron model equations untouched).
+This take the form of an :class:`~cleosim.opto.OptogeneticIntervention`, which, on injection, adds a light source at the specified location and transfects the neurons (via Brian "synapses" that deliver current according to an opsin model, leaving the neuron model equations untouched).

 Out of the box you can access a four-state Markov model of channelrhodopsin-2 (ChR2) and parameters for a 473-nm blue optic fiber light source.::

     from cleosim.opto import *
     opto = OptogeneticIntervention(
-        name="opto",
-        opsin_model=four_state,
-        opsin_params=ChR2_four_state,
+        name="...",
+        opsin_model=FourStateModel(params=ChR2_four_state),
         light_model_params=default_blue,
         location=(0, 0, 0.5) * mm,
     )

+Note, however, that for Markov models of opsin dynamics to be realistic, the target neurons must have membrane potentials in realistic ranges, including an upswing during spiking.
+If you need to interface with a model without these features, you may want to use the simplified :class:`~cleosim.opto.ProportionalCurrentModel`.
+You can find more details, including a comparison between the two model types, in the :ref:`optogenetics tutorial <tutorials/optogenetics:Appendix: simplified opsin model>`

 These model and parameter settings were designed to be flexible enough that an interested user should be able to imitate and replace them with other opsins, light sources, etc. See the :doc:`tutorials/optogenetics` tutorial for more detail.